cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/filesystem/uploads.md

 File Upload
 -----------
-Uploads are now handled by iDrop Lite.
-Nibblonian is only responsible for generating a temporary password for a user and returning connection information.
+Uploads are now handled by iDrop Lite. `data-info` is only responsible for generating a temporary password for a user and returning connection information.

 __URL Path__: /secured/filesystem/upload